All About Emergency Management Directors

 - Review emergency plans of individual organizations, such as medical facilities, to ensure their adequacy.

-What Every Emergency Management Director Should Know
+Things an Emergency Management Director Should Know How to Do

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.